Damaliscus pygargus pygargus VIII (2018)

 In my work, I explore mortality and death.
 My work reflects my interest in memento mori – the Latin phrase meaning ‘remember you will die’.
 This subject, closely related to Vanitas still life, was prevalent during the Baroque.
 The genre featured symbols pointing to mortality - encouraging reflection on the transience of life.
 Rather than illustrating typical human skulls, I refer to animal remains – specifically skulls, flesh and bones - to flesh out ideas of life and death.
 This fascination stems from processing my own mortality.

-Through this, I attempt to make sense of death - the finality of it, ceasing to exist.
+While my choice of imagery is also driven by the imagery I see in my nightmares, I am mesmerised by animal remains, their varying textures, forms, and colour.
+As a child on my grandparents’ farm, I witnessed the slaughtering and dressing/skinning of animals, it was then that my fascination with animal remains began.
+Through repetitive study, I use their remains as a still life to contemplate mortality and attempt to make sense of death - the finality of it, ceasing to exist.
 I’m also interested in the significance of ‘remains’ - that what remains after death, that what we associated with life, is now lifeless.